pudly/schmopera-hugo/content/articles/exquisite-singing-in-the-cocs-anna-bolena.md

 ---
-title: Exquisite singing in the COC's Anna Bolena
+title: "Exquisite singing in the COC&#039;s Anna Bolena"
 ---

 The Canadian Opera Company has brought out the third of their "Tudor Queen" operas to close out their 2017/18 season.
 Donizetti's [*Anna Bolena*](https://www.coc.ca/productions/13097) stars [Sondra Radvanovsky](/talking-with-singers-sondra-radvanovsky/) (#LaWowza) in the title role, and she's joined by a cast of phenomenal singers and actors to bring a stupendous production to the stage.